pranabdas/espresso/docs/hands-on/aluminum.md

 ---
 ## Variable cell relaxation
 First we are going to relax the cell and choose appropriate lattice constant for our chosen pseudo potential.
-In case of metal, it is important to provide smearing parameters in the input file.
+In case of metals, it is important to provide smearing parameters in the input file.

 ```bash title="src/al/al_relax.in"